 - () Active/Standby state – The unit is up and serving incoming service requests (if any), OR the unit is up and ready to assume services (if any).

 - () Failed state – The unit is down due to any of the reasons below:

-- Inability to Serve Traffic – Instability in any traffic processing module which prevents it from serving traffic will cause the system to go into a Failed state.
+- Inability to Serve Traffic – Instability in any traffic processing module that prevents it from serving traffic will cause the system to go into a Failed state.

 - () Initializing state – The unit is in initializing state, that is, the JOIN CLUSTER operation is running.